MSDS Tuition, Scholarship and Financial Aid

 *Massachusetts law requires all students enrolled in at least 75% of the full-time curriculum to have medical insurance.
 Students who cannot demonstrate coverage under a qualifying medical insurance plan are required to purchase the university’s student health insurance plan, which is due and payable with your first-semester charges.
 For more information, see the Student Accounting Services website.

 **Students who enroll full-time or are certified full-time are also automatically enrolled in the Student Sports Pass each year.
 The pass allows you admission to home events at the Agganis Arena.
-If you are not interested in the pass, instructions on how to cancel it will be sent to you before the academic year begins.
+If you are not interested in the pass, you can request to waive this charge by going to the MyBU Student Dashboard > Financials > Sports Pass.

 ***The Living Expenses Estimate portion of the budget above do not represent costs that are billed to the student; they are an estimate of average educational and living expenses and are used to determine the total amount of financial aid a student can receive.